foxriver76/ioBroker.denon/README.md

    *Example:*
     ```javascript
-    setState('denon.0.parameterSettings.referenceLevelOffset', 5); // Sets Reference Level Offset to 5 dB
+    setState('denon.0.settings.referenceLevelOffset', '5'); // Sets Reference Level Offset to 5 dB
     ```

 * zoneMain.equalizerBass / zone2.equalizerBass / zone3.equalizerBass

    *Number value which represents the bass level of the Zone.
 Value range is from -6 to +6 dB.*

-   *Bass and treble settings can be adjusted when Dyn EQ is set to OFF*
+   *Bass and treble settings can be adjusted when Dyn EQ is set to OFF and Tone Control is on*

 * zoneMain.equalizerTreble / zone2.equalizerTreble / zone3.equalizerTreble

    *Number value which represents the treble level of the Zone.
 Value range is from -6 to +6 dB.*

-   *Bass and treble settings can be adjusted when Dyn EQ is set to OFF*
+   *Bass and treble settings can be adjusted when Dyn EQ is set to OFF and Tone Control is on*

 * settings.toneControl

    *Boolean value, which indicates Tone Control status.
 You can turn it off/on with this state.*

-   *Tone Control can only be turned on when Dyn EQ is set to OFF*
+   *Tone Control can only be turned on when Dyn EQ is set to OFF and Tone Control is on*

 ## Missing functions & bugs
 If you are missing any functions or detected a bug, please open an [issue](https://github.com/foxriver76/ioBroker.denon/issues).